-Hydrogen is a gas with no color, smell and taste.
+Hydrogen is a gas with no color, smell, or taste.
 It is highly flammable and is used as a fuel.
 Hydrogen is a very important element and it is placed in the first position in the periodic table.
-We have gathered complete set of Hydrogen Facts that will help you in learning all about the Hydrogen Element.
-You are going to learn Hydrogen Element Facts along with its symbol, classification, physical properties, chemical properties, history, discovery, where it is found, industrial production, how ot make it at home, usage as fuel, hydrogen bond, its isotopes and many other interesting and unknown hydrogen facts.
+We have gathered a complete set of Hydrogen Facts that will help you in learning all about the Hydrogen Element.
+You are going to learn Hydrogen Element Facts along with its symbol, classification, physical properties, chemical properties, history, discovery, where it is found, industrial production, how to make it at home, usage as fuel, hydrogen bond, its isotopes, and many other interesting and unknown hydrogen facts.

 1. What Is Hydrogen – What Is Hydrogen Gas